Putu-Justine/macos-catalina-loginscreen/README.md

 # What's this?
-This is my own take on making a login screen inspired from OSX Catalina.
+This is my own take on making a LightDM WebKit2 Greeter theme inspired from OSX Catalina.
 Based on my dotfiles.
-# Status of this rice
+# Status of this themes
 - DE Switcher : ✅
 - Time & Date : ✅
 - Shutdown button : ✅